Get 2 Months FREE EPOS Rental |

 Your concept shapes your menu, your branding, your layout… basically everything except your Spotify playlist (which we all know will be mostly indie acoustic and artists anyway).

-2. Put Together a Business Plan (Less Fun But Necessary Bit)
+2. Put Together a Business Plan

 A business plan sounds boring, but it’s the thing that saves you from surprises, the financially painful kind.
 Your plan should cover: